crabnebula-dev/broken-navigator/challenges/space-navigator/3/README.md

 ```

 We also got a logged request of another internal APi which was
-triggered manually and where no function was wrapped in the frontend code:
+triggered manually and where no convenience code was added in the frontend code:

 `await window.__TAURI_INVOKE__("tauri",{__tauriModule:"Shell",message:{cmd:"open",path: "https://tauri.app"}})`